hoya1215/DiffAlgorithm/README.md

 after : apply LCS to common vector, extract the longest common sequence

--> Fix errors that occur in the correct order
+-> Fix errors that occur in a specific order